mbugni/debian-remix/README.md

 --name=livebuild-deb12 --hostname=livebuild-deb12 livebuild:deb12 /usr/bin/bash
 ```

+Exit from the build container.
 The container can be reused and upgraded multiple times.
 See [Podman docs][06] for more details.

 To enter again into the build container: